Accidents on an oil rig are dangerous and frightening.

 Having a record of the event can go a long way in proving the extent of the injuries or the severity of an accident.

-After the accident, it is vital that you seek representation from an experienced personal injury attorney.
-That attorney should have a successful history of protecting clients who suffered injuries from oil rig accidents.
+After the accident, it is vital that you seek representation from an experienced oil rig accident attorney.
+That lawyer should have a successful history of protecting clients who suffered injuries from oil rig accidents.

 Do not speak with any insurance agents, even your own, without an attorney present.
 They will protect your claim and make sure that you don’t make a statement or accept a bad settlement.